Ice, Ice Baby: The IndyBest team share their hot weather essentials, from fans to face mists - NewsBreak

 It’s safe to say that we Britons are poorly equipped to deal with hot weather.
 When summer arrives, and without air con in our homes, it can be a nightmare trying to cool down, other than resorting to a cold shower every hour.

-It’s arguably even worse now that many of us are continuing to work from home and can’t take advantage of a cool office.
+This summer we’ve seen temperatures soar, and with the very real possiblity of record-breaking temperatures, this year’s heatwave has not come to play.
+Sweltering days are arguably even worse if you’re continuing to work from home and can’t take advantage of a cool office.

 One of the worst things about scorching summer days is how difficult it can make getting a good night’s rest, as being kept awake in horribly humid and sweaty temperatures leaves you feeling groggy and fed up.